NadjaUvA/Programmeerproject/README.md

 # Programmeerproject

-## Application: Comparing the environmental performance of European countries
+## Comparing the environmental performance of the countries in the EU

 Nadja van 't Hoff (11030720)